arauzca/cmake-metal-cpp/README.md

 add_subdirectory(cmake-metal-cpp)
 ```

 - Add the  compile definitions and link the library provided by **cmake-metal-cpp**.
-For instahce if you have an executable `my-target`:
+For instance if you have an executable `my-target`:

 ```cmake
 target_compile_definitions(my-target PUBLIC ${METAL_CPP_COMPILE_DEFS})